mikecann/gatsby_mikecann.co.uk/source/_posts/a-game-developer-learns-machine-learning-mr-nibbles-basics.md

 Well I cant really call this post a success, but I certainty learnt a lot and that's the ultimate goal.
 I have lots of ideas for how to proceed from here so subscribe to stay tuned.

 Until next time!

+P.S.
+If you want to see the code for this post then checkout this tag: https://github.com/mikecann/MrNibblesML/tree/MrNibblesBasicsBlogPost